 - Maintaining a clean atmosphere inside and outside of the venue

-- Acting as professionally and courteous as possible in any situation
+- Acting as professional and courteous as possible in any situation

 - Completing closing duties as assigned by supervisor

-- Always being prepared to answer questions regarding the theater, shows, and training center and/or referring customers to the correct person for assistance.
+- Answering questions regarding the theater, shows, and training center and/or referring customers to the correct person for assistance

-- Prefer 1 year in the hospitality industry but not required
+- Prefer 1 year in the hospitality or entertainment industry but not required

 - Must be reliable, responsible, and friendly.

 - Great communication skills are a must